United States v Iran (1998 FIFA World Cup): Background

+Pre-match ceremony

 According to FIFA regulations, teams in each match are classified as team A or team B. Team B, Iran in this match, typically walks towards team A for the pre-match handshakes.
-The supreme leader of Iran, Ali Khamenei, "gave express orders that the Iranian team must not walk towards the Americans".
-Mehrdad Masoudi, one of the FIFA media officers of the match, negotiated with the US team, and as a result, the Americans walked towards the Iranians.
+The supreme leader of Iran, Ali Khamenei, "Gave express orders that the Iranian team must not walk towards the Americans."
+Mehrdad Masoudi, one of the FIFA media officers of the match, and Urs Meier, the Swiss referee, negotiated with the teams, and as a result, the Americans walked towards the Iranians.

-During a delicately choreographed pregame ceremony, the Iranian players gifted white roses to their American opponents as a symbol of peace.
+During a carefully choreographed ceremony, the Iranian players gifted white roses to their American opponents as a symbol of peace.
+The American team gave the Iranians United States Soccer Federation (USSF) pennants, also as a symbol of peace.
+Both teams posed for a photograph together, an uncommon occurrence.
+These peaceful acts further highlighted the spirit of camaraderie that was building between the two teams.
+The sentiment of peace and camaraderie expressed in the ceremony contributed to FIFA awarding both teams the 1998 Fair Play Award.